RobertEdmonds/Luxury_realter/README.md

     * form to add more success stories
     * form to add a new employee
     * view the list of customers
+        * Ability to view where the customer has applied to do a walk through and complete the walk through.
 * Ability to update personal information once clicking on customer or employee name.

 ## Login Credentials